Full Auto 2: Battlelines: Synopsis

 The player enters the MSO's tournaments for their own purposes, rather than assisting SAGE.
 After defeating rivals across the Americas, Europe, and Asia, the MSO's leader, Nosferatu, is revealed to fight with his lair as a castle in Northern Europe.
 After his defeat, the player can allow SAGE to continue its status as mankind's guardian or have her destroyed, therefore returning mankind to a state of self determination.

 Reception

 The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated Full Auto 2 for "Racing Game of the Year" at the 10th Annual Interactive Achievement Awards.